TERITORI/teritori-dapp/CONTRIBUTING.md

 We should strive to setup static analysis routines to automatically detect issues that come up repeadetly during reviews to save everyone's time.

-Code generation replicatbility and sync must be checked by the CI.
+Code generation replicability and sync must be checked by the CI.

 ### Implement an UI